Killeroo/JpegMetadataExtractor/README.md

 A small C# library for extracting metadata from JPEG images.

 ## What does it do?
+- Easily and quickly extract thumbnail data and other basic image details.
-- Parse files within milliseconds.
+- Parses and extracts data from image files in milliseconds.
 - Almost non existent memory footprint.
 - Retrieve and decode [Exif metadata](https://en.wikipedia.org/wiki/Exif).
 - Extract raw [Adobe XMP](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform) and [JFIF](https://en.wikipedia.org/wiki/JPEG_File_Interchange_Format) data.
-- Load embedded thumbnail and other basic image details.

 ## Remarks
 The Jpeg file format is over 30 years old, it has a lot of skeletons in it's closet and there will be files that this library struggles to read.
 I have done my best to battleharden this library and will continue to update it as I see fit but if you do encounter anything that is struggles to parse please [open an issue](https://github.com/Killeroo/JpegMetadataExtractor/issues) and share the image if at all possible.